 On the 12th April 1969 the Beach Baths in Durban was the venue for the Top Ten Age Group gala - the top ten swimmers in each event and each age group were invited to swim.
 Karen went down the Durban 19 days early, to swim with Alex Bulley and prepare for an attempt on the 100m-backstroke world record.
 On the day she could only manage a time of 1:08,3, which was 2,1 seconds slower than the meters record held by American Kaye Hall.

-6th July 1969 – Utrecht, Holland.
 Karen sets a new world record for the 100m backstroke in 1:05,6.
-This record, which was set in the first leg of the medley relay, stood for 4 years until broken by East German drugs cheat Ulrike Richter.
+Click here to see Karen complete the backstroke leg of the medley relay for South Africa at the gala in Utrecht.
+This world record, which was set in the first leg of the medley relay, stood for 4 years until broken by East German drugs cheat Ulrike Richter.

-Matric year 1969.
 With her final year at Diamandveld Hoër skool and matric exams looming, Karen was scaling back her swimming to ensure she did well enough in the exams to qualify for a place at medical school.
 In March 1970, at the Hillcrest pool in Pretoria, Karen swam for Griquas in the SA championships, where she won the 100 meters backstroke in 1:07,4.
 She also won the 100 butterfly in a new SA record and wins the 200 and 400 IM, without getting anywhere near world record times.
-She was now in matric, and obviously focused on the studies.
+She was now in matric and focused on the studies, to ensure her life long abmition to become a doctor.

-During this year Springbok swimmers competed against Rhodesia – without Karen, while in March1969 she did compete against the touring Australians Allyson Mabb, Lynn Watson and Karen Moras.
+During this year Springbok swimmers competed against Rhodesia – without Karen, while in March1970 she did compete against the touring Australians Allyson Mabb, Lynn Watson and Karen Moras.

-After accepting a scholarship Karen begins her medical studies at the university of the Orange Free State in Bloemfontein in 1971 - seen above at registration.
+After accepting a scholarship Karen begins her medical studies at the university of the Orange Free State in Bloemfontein in 1971.
 She competes at the SA Universities gala, but does not appear at nationals held in Cape Town that year.
 She qualifies as a doctor and after marring fellow doctor Gerben de Graad, she begins to work in Ladysmith.
 The family relocated to Vanderhoof, British Columbia, Canada in 2000, where she was a family physician.

 No-swimming Karen Muir seen here with Lee McGregor, Katinka Germishuis, Silvia Waddiloe and Ken Borain - during the test between South Africa and Rhodesia in January 1971.